wendwarge/Fab-Academy-2018/evaluation.md

 Each layer of evaluation is an opportunity for everyone to learn.
 Maybe the student has missed some information, maybe the local evaluator didn't know about the skill or technique you think is absolutely essential, maybe the global evaluator doesn't know about the the skill or technique you think is absolutely essential.

-I'm not saying I don't get frustrated sometimes.
 I know I've taught something on a number of occasions and the students show absolutely no sign of having learnt it.
 But that's why teaching and learning are two separate things.

 ## Why, why, why do we have to describe and explain everything?

 Because it proves that you understood _what_ you were doing and _why_ you were doing it.
 It is not enough to say you did it, you need to say _how_ you did it.
 Having HTML in your repo is not proof that you understand what it does; explaining elements of HTML proves that you understand it and can adjust it.
 It will also help others, and yourself, in the future.
 Think about how much time you have spent looking at other people's work to understand how to do a weekly assignment - it's time to pay it back by offering your own tips and hints.
 Also, think about how often you wish that you'd made notes on something new or something you don't do very often - it's time to train yourself to do this.
-Read also the section on [Reflective Practice](reflective_practice.md)
+Read also the section on [Reflective Practice](reflective_practice.md).

 ## Local Evauation